 Editor’s note: This story is the first installment in a series following a competitive senior design team throughout both semesters of their Capstone Design project.
 Also refer to our blog, The Engineered Tiger, for supplemental posts, stories and more information regarding the team.
-To see a profile on each of the team members, click here.

 “Life is not a well posed problem,” students heard Capt.
 Dave Giurintano say as they trickled into room 1502 of Patrick F. Taylor Hall.

 On Sept.
 3, dozens of senior engineering students of various majors piled into that room for the first team building exercise of the semester for ME 4243, the first course of the LSU Capstone Design Program.
 This was also the first time many of them met the fellow classmates with whom they will spend a bulk of their final semesters at LSU.

 “Students have done teamwork in the past, but not quite like this,” said graduate assistant Sean King.
 “Not a year long project, with the same group, that literally determines whether or not you graduate.”

 Sitting across the table from the people the final grades of their educational career will depend on, each of the students were charged with the challenge to not only work well together, but to get to know each other first